 Why you should buy a gaming PC

 Don’t be afraid, though!
-Building your own gaming PC is far from something only techies can accomplish.
+Building your gaming PC is far from something only techies can accomplish.
 We have already seen plenty of celebrities with no prior experience get the job done, and you can do the same.
-There are plenty of online resources including websites that compare part prices and those that have example builds you can easily follow.
+There are plenty of online resources, including websites that compare part prices and those with example builds you can easily follow.

 Related: The best gaming PC desktops